 Books include The Mysterious Benedict Society, The Mysterious Benedict Society and the Perilous Journey, The Mysterious Benedict Society and the Prisoner’s Dilemma, and The Extraordinary Education of Nicholas Benedict.

 You might not expect to see Love Does by Bob Goff on a reading list for kids.
 But, my boys over 10 have all read it and thoroughly enjoyed it.
 Not only does it fuel fabulous conversations with your teens and tweens, but it helps them see that the lessons you’re teaching them are just not parent talk.
 That someone they don’t know, but who is hilariously funny, is challenging them to think outside themselves.
-The book is currently only $2.99 on kindle.

 The Search for Delicious by Natalie Babbitt is an old book.
 But, as well-read as I was as a child, I had never heard of it.
 Carrie recommended it years ago and it’s become a family favorite.
 It’s an interesting vehicle for talking about language, grammar, meaning, communication, and respecting differences of opinion.
 My boys and I refer back to it still, three years later.